New Policy Library

 Conditions and limitations

 Ensure copies of fully executed contracts are captured in the University’s legal agreements register as required by this policy

 Ensure proper performance of the contract and management of all related obligations of the University under the contract

-Contact person means the University staff member responsible for managing and implementing a contract as described in section 4.13 of this policy.
+University contract manager means the University staff member or representative responsible for managing and implementing a contract as described in section 4.13 of this policy.

 29 April 2013